By: Legal 1031 Exchange Services, LLC

 To follow are the tax proposals that would have the most profound effects on real estate and what they mean for real estate investors.

-• “A 39.6 percent rate on all income for the wealthiest Americans.” – if passed, this would raise the marginal ordinary income tax rate from 37% to 39.6%.
+- “A 39.6 percent rate on all income for the wealthiest Americans.”
+If passed, this would raise the marginal ordinary income tax rate from 37% to 39.6%.
 Additionally, this same rate, plus the 3.8% Net Investment Income Tax, would be used as the capital gains tax rate for taxpayers with earnings of $1M or more.
 These combined taxes would raise the capital gains tax rate to 43.4% for the sale of real estate or other appreciated investment assets for those certain taxpayers.

-• Elimination of the step up in basis – “The President’s plan will close this loophole, ending the practice of “stepping-up” the basis for gains in excess of $1 million ($2.5 million per couple when combined with existing real estate exemptions) …” Currently under IRC §1014, when appreciated assets are passed to heirs at death the heirs enjoy a “step-up in basis” meaning that they inherit the property with a basis equal to the market value of the property on the day of the decedent’s death.
+- Elimination of the step up in basis – “The President’s plan will close this loophole, ending the practice of “stepping-up” the basis for gains in excess of $1 million ($2.5 million per couple when combined with existing real estate exemptions) …” Currently under IRC §1014, when appreciated assets are passed to heirs at death the heirs enjoy a “step-up in basis” meaning that they inherit the property with a basis equal to the market value of the property on the day of the decedent’s death.
 This means that any capital gain which might have been realized upon the sale of the property before the decedent’s death is forgiven and the heir inherits the property with no tax liability.
 There are several sound policy reasons for this tax benefit which include avoiding the double taxation of assets subject to the estate tax.
 It remains to be seen how the Biden Administration’s proposal would be applied.
 For example, whether it would effectively tax appreciated assets even though the heirs did not receive cash (“unrealized gain”) or whether the heirs would be taxed when they later sell an inherited asset.
 In the first scenario, the involuntary tax liability on unrealized gain created by removing the “step-up” may force many to quickly sell or refinance real estate if they are illiquid and don’t have the means to pay the tax.
 According to the White House Press Release, exemptions like the exemption for a primary residence under §121 might still apply.
 The Release also claims that the Plan will contain provisions to protect family-owned businesses and farms.
 Eliminating the “step-up” may cause the heirs of family businesses that rely on real estate and other capital assets, and which are subject to the estate tax, to reconsider their strategy.
 For example, in order to come up with the cash to pay taxes, they may be forced to liquidate some assets or opt to hold other assets and refinance due to the potential tax on the inherited gain.

-• Reducing itemized deductions for taxpayers with an income tax rate higher than 28% – While this proposal has been floating around since Biden took office, it is unclear if it is in the Plan per the White House summary.
+- Reducing itemized deductions for taxpayers with an income tax rate higher than 28% – While this proposal has been floating around since Biden took office, it is unclear if it is in the Plan per the White House summary.
 If passed, such a measure could conceivably limit the ability of real estate investors to take deductions like depreciation or other real estate related expenses.
 It remains to be seen how this limitation might be applied.

-• Limit IRC §1031 to $500,000 in gain – Section 1031 allows investors to reinvest money into new business or investment real estate that would otherwise have been paid to the government as a capital gains tax when they sold real estate which is also held for business or investment purposes.
+- Limit IRC §1031 to $500,000 in gain – Section 1031 allows investors to reinvest money into new business or investment real estate that would otherwise have been paid to the government as a capital gains tax when they sold real estate which is also held for business or investment purposes.
 Tax deferred exchanges are not new — they have been available in one form or another since 1921, and in its current format since 1986.
 A limitation on 1031 exchanges would certainly cause real estate investors to change their behavior, such as holding real estate for longer periods of time or refinancing existing properties to acquire new real estate.
 It is currently unclear if the proposed limitation applies per taxpayer, per transaction, or per tax year.

 What does this mean for the real estate industry and investors if these proposals become law?